-New big bonus!
 The Chase IHG® Rewards Club Premier Credit Card is a great credit card option for those travelers who use IHG Rewards.
-The Chase IHG credit card comes with a limited-time bonus of 140,000 points after spending $3,000 on purchases within the first 3 months of account opening.
+The Chase IHG credit card comes with a 140,000 bonus after spending $3,000 on purchases within the first 3 months of account opening.
 That’s a huge number of points!
 Keep reading to learn about the many other perks of this hotel credit card.

 Chase IHG Rewards Club Premier Credit Card Review

 The Chase IHG Premier credit card is a hotel rewards card that comes with a few air travel benefits thrown into the mix.
 Yet it still has an annual fee of less than $100.
 Let’s take a look at what Chase and IHG have to offer.